 Safety in Nigeria

-Nigeria is notorious for the poor level of safety and security found within its borders, and it comes as no surprise that even those expats seasoned by years of travel will be concerned about their personal safety in Nigeria.
+Nigeria is notorious for the poor level of safety and security found within its borders, and it comes as no surprise that even well-seasoned expats with years of travel behind them will be concerned about their personal safety in Nigeria.